Christian-A-Kehr/Flow3Uge2/README.md

 This will effecte my profromance this week.

 Mandag:
-How far you got with a solution: \n exc 1 completed, exc 2 not completed. exc 3 not started\n Where the solution to each exercise can be found in your commit:\n 1 mandag (Folder)\n
+How far you got with a solution: "\n" exc 1 completed, exc 2 not completed. exc 3 not started \n Where the solution to each exercise can be found in your commit:
+1 mandag (Folder)
-Which of the weekly learnings goals were covered by your solution:\n
+Which of the weekly learnings goals were covered by your solution:

 Tirsdag